MhmRhm/asio-recipes/README.md

 ```powershell
 $Env:Path += ";C:\Qt\6.9.3\msvc2022_arm64\lib;C:\Qt\6.9.3\msvc2022_arm64\bin"
 ```

-Generating test coverage reports requires debug symbols, so coverage targets won't build for Release configurations.

-Keep in mind that on Windows, file paths cannot exceed 260 characters.
-To prevent issues, use short folder names and avoid spaces in directory or file names.

 One last thing, I've encountered a situation on Windows where having Strawberry Perl installed can interfere with or disable Cppcheck.
 Just something to keep in